How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Qureco Screen Recorder

-• Mac screen recorder, zero setup: Install and start recording in the same minute
+• Mac screen recorder, zero setup: install and start recording in the same minute

-• One-click Notion sync: Send minutes and recording URL straight to your Notion DB
+• One-click Notion sync: send minutes and recording URL straight to your Notion DB

 For a department head who wants to start a meeting library without waiting for company-wide rollout, this is the lowest-friction option to get moving.

-Four actions to start next week
+Four moves to start next week

 You don't need a major tooling initiative.
 With a Mac, Notion, and AI minutes, you can roll this out in stages: